 All you need to do is add the cashews, nutritional yeast, garlic powder and salt into a food processor and process until a fine powder forms.
 It should be light and almost powdery like regular parmesan.
 This only takes about 20 seconds, depending on your food processor.

 Alternatively, if you have a high speed blender like a vitamix, you should be able to make this recipe in there instead of a food processor, it might just take a bit more patience.
 Also, be sure you don’t over process or the parmesan will become clumpy!

 Nutritional yeast is not the same as baker’s yeast, so it isn’t going to make anything rise, the yeast cells are not alive, and I promise it’s not as scary as it sounds!
 It adds a great flavor to almost any savory dish and is completely vegan.

-- I like using cashews for this recipe because they have a neutral flavor and keep the color looking like parmesan, but you can also use almonds or even sunflower seeds for this recipe.
+I like using cashews for this recipe because they have a neutral flavor and keep the color looking like parmesan, but you can also use almonds or even sunflower seeds for a nut free option.

 Vegan Cashew Parmesan Cheese

 - Add all ingredients to a food processor.